-You should complete all college developmental courses by the time you have earned twelve (12) college credit hours.
-If your required college developmental courses have not been completed by the time you have completed twelve (12) college credit hours, you may continue to enroll in college credit hours provided: 1) you enroll in at least one (1) college developmental course in each term and 2) your overall college credit cumulative GPA is 2.0 or higher.
-If you are required to enroll in one or more college developmental courses, you may not drop from all college credit courses.
 COLLEGE ENTRANCE TESTING AND COURSE PLACEMENT - You may be required to take an entrance placement test.
 Occupational programs have a grade level requirement in English and math on the TABE for you to graduate from the program.
 If you have questions regarding the testing program, contact a counselor/advisor, the Testing Center, program manager, or a campus/center director for more information.

-If you are a degree-seeking student with college placement test scores that suggest you to enroll in one or more college developmental courses, you may either remediate using the TLC resources and re-test or you must enroll in at least one of the college developmental courses required of you within the first 12 hours of college credit enrollment.
+If you are a degree-seeking student with college placement test scores that suggest you enroll in one or more college developmental courses, you may either remediate using the TLC resources and re-test or you must enroll in at least one of the college developmental courses required of you within the first 12 hours of college credit enrollment.
 If you choose the latter route, you may also concurrently enroll in college credit courses that do not require the skills addressed in your college developmental courses.
-If your college placement test scores require that you enroll in more than one developmental course. you must also enroll in SLS 1501 - Master Student/College Success.
+If your college placement test scores require that you enroll in more than one developmental course, you must also enroll in SLS 1501 - Master Student/College Success.
 SLS 1501 provides three hours of elective college credit towards a degree.
 This requirement is to provide you with life skills and study skills to enhance your learning experience.
 You may enroll in no more than 12 college credit hours before satisfying all your college developmental course requirements.

 You may not withdraw from a third or fourth attempt of a college developmental course.
 You should complete all college developmental courses by the time you complete twelve (12) college credit hours.
-If your required college developmental courses have not been completed by the time you have completed twelve (12) college credit courses provided: 1) you enroll in at least one (1) college developmental course in each term and 2) your overall college credit coursel in one or more college developmental courses, you may not drop from all college developmental courses without also dropping from all college credit courses.
+If your required college developmental courses have not been completed by the time you have completed twelve (12) college credit hours, you may continue to enroll in college credit courses provided: 1) you enroll in at least one (1) college developmental course in each term and 2) your overall college credit cumulative GPA is 2.0 or higher.
+If you are required to enroll in one or more college developmental courses, you may not drop from all college developmental courses without also dropping from all college credit courses.

 Once you begin taking a college developmental course, you may re-test at any time.
-If you meet the required college placement test score, you may either complete the class or withdraw.
-This means that if you enroll in a college developmental course and have not met the required score prior to the last day to Drop With Refund, you must maintain enrollment in the class until the end of that term - even if you choose to "withdraw" from the class.
-If you stop attending and do not "withdraw," you will receive a failing grade for the class.
+If you meet the required college placement test score, you must complete the class or withdraw before the last date to drop with refund.
+If you stop attending and do not withdraw, you will receive a failing grade for the class.
 Should you fail to successfully complete a college developmental class, you may re-test and, if you achieve the requisite college placement test score(s), you may advance to the appropriate college developmental class or a college transfer class if there is no higher college developmental class to be completed.
 Any student with a college placement test score that indicates assignment to a college developmental sequence may remediate utilizing the TLC Web-based resources.
 Upon completion, that student may re-test.
 If your college placement test re-test is successful, the new score replaces your original one.

-College Entrance Testing and Course Placement (For Associate Degree-Seeking and College Credit Certificate Students)
+College Entrance Testing and Course Placement

+(For Associate Degree-Seeking and College Credit Certificate Students)